Continued from Sussex Stories 1

 The first course I designed myself was 'Ecology and Society'.
 It was rare for sociologists to consider environmental issues in these days.
 The course proposal sailed through the various committees that had to look at it, as new course proposals tended to.
 There were lots of these committees in the complex subject group and school system of the time.
 Only one unit came back with suggestions for changes.
 Alasdair Smith, Dean of European Studies, said that the course was based quite a lot on literature from the green movement (which it was) and that more academic literature could be on the reading list.
 I made a mental note of a rare experience of someone a bit less laid back than was the norm.
 I made the necessary amendments.
 The course became a book with the same title, my first book.
 A few years later I stopped teaching the course as the area rapidly expanded and I felt I could not keep up with the literature well enough.

 My publishers entered Ecology and Society for the annual Philip Abrams prize for 1995.
 This was for the best first book by a young British sociologist that year.
 I'm not sure how big the field is for such a niche remit but the prize was prestigious and gets lots of publicity.
 I got a phone call (landline, of course) from a secretary at the British Sociological Association (BSA) one day who said I had won.
 The money prize was about £100 and a cheque came in the post soon after.
 She said it also brought a lot of glory.
 I said I was more interested in the glory than the money and she said approvingly 'quite right too!'.
 I was sworn to secrecy until the prize was presented.
 I had to go the the BSA conference to receive it.
-I was never a big lover of conferences through my whole career, but this one I had to go to.
+I was never a big lover of conferences throughout my whole career, but this one I had to go to.
 The prize was presented by Michèle Barrett (see the first part of this blog on the early years) and she was very nice.
 When I asked if I had to make a speech accepting it, she said of course not.

 I bumped into John Solomos at that conference at breakfast.
 John, a sociologist of race and racism, had been the internal examiner on my PhD and we crossed paths many times over the years.
 A Sussex graduate, he was always fond of the place, and was an external examiner for us when I was Head of Department.
 Later I was an external examiner at City University when he was Head of Department there.
 It was not as dodgy as it sounds.
-I loved the years externalling at City.
+I loved the years externalling at City, along with the wonderful Maggie O'Neill.
 That part of London is a favourite place of mine, they had lots of great people on the staff, and I carried on for the maximum possible term allowed.
 John had a very gentle manner and was always nice, attentive, and supportive to me.
 He was a mad Baggies (West Bromwich Albion Football Club) fan and chair of its London supporters club, travelling to many home and away games.
 He had stumbled across the team when he was a child in Cyprus and was hooked for good.

 I went to the Polity Press stall at the BSA conference (Polity published the Ecology book) and the Polity staff member recognised me from a photo they had on file.
 She introduced me to Anthony Giddens, a very well-known British sociologist and co-owner of Polity.
 He was quite aloof on that occasion but many years later when I met him at a political think tank conference in Brussels (in 2011) he was much more clubbable and friendly.
 I took my daughter with me to the conference and Giddens came up to me at dinner and said 'You're Luke Martell, aren't you, I'm Tony Giddens'.
 I'd written some other books for Polity by then and he joked that I was keeping Polity Press afloat with my sales.
 After we'd had a chat he moved on and my daughter said to me in awe; 'That's Anthony Giddens and HE KNOWS WHO YOU ARE!'.
 Giddens knew just about everyone, especially anyone his publishing house took on, but I was happy to impress my daughter.

-Much later on I was energy and environment rep for my school and department.
+Much later on I was the energy and environment rep for my school and department.
 I put together a policy which included requiring relevant units to only fund work flights if the journey could not be easily done by train.
 This was in consultation with other staff in newly created environmental rep roles and the Student Union President at the time, Dan Glass, who was pursuing an eco-university project.
 He soon after made a name for himself by glueing himself to PM Gordon Brown in a protest about aviation.
 Domestic flights were ruled out and some longer ones to Europe.
 I was shocked that many people resisted and seemed blissfully unaware of the seriousness of climate change, or just unbothered about it relative to their own personal convenience.
-After much struggle the policy was passed at department and school level.
+After much struggle, the policy was passed at department and school levels.
 It was immediately ignored and short very avoidable flights that clearly broke the policy continued to be supported.
 Some staff harangued me saying I had no right to ban their private domestic flights.
 Of course, they were right, I did have no such right.
 I had not done so.
 The policy was on the funding of work flights.

 I carried on teaching environmental issues on all my courses throughout my career.
 When I wrote my Ecology book, science was split on climate change.
 That has obviously changed.
 These days I find it a difficult topic to think about.
 There are so many possible solutions but, despite much brave and committed activism, so little political and corporate will to pursue them.
 You don't have to be a doomer by nature to see that the future of life on earth looks pretty bleak.

-Next post: Sussex Stories 3 1998-2007
+Next post Sussex Stories 3

-Previous post: Sussex Stories 1
+Previous post Sussex Stories 1

-Contents and Introduction: here
+Contents and Introduction here